kal-kidan/recruitment-node/README.md

   - `owned` (_owner is present and certificate hasn't been transferred_)
   - `transferred` (_owner is present and certificate has been transferred from one owner to another_)
 - Owner (_relation to existing user, can be empty_)

-##### Requirements

-- Application should be written with strong typing (_TypeScript_)
+- Application  is writte with typescript
-- Framework is free of choice
-- Authentication should be implemented (_type/package if free of choice_)
-- Seeds should be included (_100 random certificates, 5 random users with certificates and 5 without them_)
+- Seeds are included with (_100 random certificates, 5 random users with certificates and 5 without them_)
-- Tests have to be included

-### Good luck!